 - Soldering iron. - I recommend a high wattage iron, something that can deliver a lot of heat.
 Some of these connectors have a large thermal mass and will take some heat to solder well. - A "normal" wattage iron will work, it will just take more time. - Solder.
-Either ROHS or leaded, your choice. - No. 1 or No. 2 Philips screwdriver.
-(Depends on which batch you got.) - Pliers, or a small crescent wrench, or a small socket/nut driver set for working with the nuts. - See below for better options if you have them available.
+Either ROHS or leaded, your choice. - No. 1 Philips screwdriver - Pliers, or a small crescent wrench, or a small socket/nut driver set for working with the nuts. - See below for better options if you have them available.

-3.3.
+1.3.
 Optional Tools